 Activity Ideas for Dementia … Make sure someone goes shopping with your family member.

-The person with dementia likely to need someone to drive, especially if they are no longer capable of safely driving alone.
-Having a family member may also help decrease anxiety, assure that they get to where they need to go, and then buys what is on the list.
+The person with dementia is likely to need someone to drive.
+Especially if they are no longer capable of safely driving alone.
+Having a family member may also help decrease anxiety.
+It can also assure that they get to where they need to go, and then buys what is on the list.
 Those with dementia often get things they do not need.